R3MOB-Stage-2A-2025/publications/docs/art_study/Classification/art_analysis.md

 In fact, I just need to use **BERT** which is an *NLP model* (*+68M monthly downloads*).
 It could be very powerful, more powerful than the current *classification* model.

-But the current model from 2024 is good, I don't want to mess with it.

 ### EOF